Pulse | Pre-Workout

 In fact, the only stimulant is a moderate dose of caffeine, which is combined with an equal dose of the amino acid L-theanine to smooth out the energy curve and enhance mood and cognition.

-These key ingredients include citrulline malate, beta-alanine, ornithine, and betaine, and each is backed up by peer-reviewed research demonstrating clear benefits.
+These key ingredients include citrulline malate, beta-alanine, Alpha-GPC, and betaine, and each is backed up by peer-reviewed research demonstrating clear benefits.

 Furthermore, we’ve included each ingredient at clinically effective levels, which means we’ve used the same doses found in the supporting scientific research.

 Many of us can’t shake the cobwebs without our morning cup of coffee, but this powerful compound is a lot more than a mere pick-me-up.

 Clinically effective dosages vary between 3 and 6 milligrams per kg of bodyweight.

 Pulse contains 350 milligrams caffeine per serving.

 This is the amount of caffeine in one Starbucks grande coffee.
 Considering the average body weight of most people, it is right in the middle of the clinically effective range for enhancing exercise performance.